bitfireAT/davx5-manual/technical_information.rst

 .. versionadded:: 2.5
   DAVx⁵ uses `Conscrypt <https://github.com/google/conscrypt/blob/master/CAPABILITIES.md>`_ to support modern TLS protocol versions and ciphers even on older devices.
-Both your client (DAVx⁵) and the CalDAV/CardDAV server must share at least one cipher, otherwise a :code:`SSLProtocolException` will occur.
+Both your client (DAVx⁵) and the CalDAV/CardDAV server must share at least one cipher, otherwise a ``SSLProtocolException`` will occur.

 API / integration